-New England winters are the stuff of fairy tales.
-From the first hint of snow to the final thaw, the Northeast transforms into a dreamscape.
+While people in some parts of the country dread the cold season, New England winters are the stuff of fairy tales.
+From the first hint of snow to the final thaw, the Northeast transforms into a dreamscape, making it the perfect region for your winter getaways.
 Snow-covered mountains call adrenaline seekers offering every imaginable winter activity from skiing and snowboarding to snowshoeing and sledding.
-Quaint towns beg for exploration full of art galleries, restaurants and shopping, and inns, many of them centuries old that always have a fire waiting to warm you after a day spent outdoors.
+Looking for your next exciting rush?
+You’ll find it in the New England winters.

 Meredith, New Hampshire